Marilyn Chambers (Home and Away): 1989–2001

 Marilyn arrives in Summer Bay from Sydney to see her boyfriend, Lance.
 When Lance hires a boat to impress her, he takes the wrong one and crashes it into Alf Stewart's boat.
 Marilyn and Lance go missing, but Lance comes back okay and he tells his friends that Marilyn went back to the city.
 She comes back a few days later and tells Lance that she is going to stay and get a job.
 Lance thinks they are moving too fast and Marilyn tells him that she going on a date with his housemate, Martin Dibble (Craig Thompson) instead.
 Marilyn dumps Lance and moves into a hotel, but Lance wins her back when he gets her a job at The Diner.
 However, Marilyn begins working for Morag instead.
 Lance introduces Marilyn to his mother, Colleen.
 When they start to get on too well, Lance becomes scared and breaks up with Marilyn.
 He then asks her to pretend she broke up with him, so Colleen does not come down hard on him.
 Colleen then believes that Marilyn broke Lance's heart.
-Marilyn dates Adam Cameron (Mat Stevenson), before meeting and marrying Phil Bryant.
+Marilyn dates Adam, before meeting and marrying Phil Bryant.
 Phil's teenage daughter, Toni, initially dislikes Marilyn as she is much younger than her father.
 Marilyn leaves the Bay with Phil, but three years later she returns and reveals that she has separated from Phil.
 She then opens and works in her own Hair and Beauty Salon.
 Marilyn becomes friends with Steven Matheson (Adam Willits) and they eventually begin a relationship.
 However, it does not last and they decide to just be friends.